Saturday, May 25, 2013 | Register | Login |

 • You may learn some tricks of the trade from them.

 Perhaps you could meet for coffee.
-Ask them how their therapy business is going, share your experience, share information or resources with them, etc.
+Ask them how their business is going, share your experience, share information or resources with them, etc

 The benefits: